cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 Unicode everywhere
 ==================
-The LDAP protocol specifies that attribute names and their string values must be stored in Unicode version 3.2 with the UTF-8 byte encoding.
-There are some limitations in the attribute names that can use only ASCII letter (upper and lowercase), number and the hypen (but not as a leading character).
+The LDAP protocol specifies that attribute names and their string values (usually in the Directory String LDAP syntax) must be stored in Unicode version 3.2 with the UTF-8 byte encoding.
+There are some limitations in the attribute names that can use only ASCII letters (upper and lowercase), numbers and the hypen character (but not as a leading character).
 Unicode is a standard to describe thousands of printed (even if not visible) characters but what goes over the wire when you interact with an LDAP server is only old plain bytes (with values ranging from 0 to 255 as usual), so the UTF-8 encoding is needed when talking to an LDAP server to convert the Unicode character to a valid byte (or multi-byte) representation.
-For this reason when you want to use a value in any LDAP operation you must convert it to UTF-8 encoding.
-Your environment could have (and probably has) a different default encoding so the ldap3 library will try to convert from your default encoding to UTF-8 for you, but you may set a different input encoding with the ``set_config_parameter('DEFAULT_ENCODING', 'my_encoding')`` function in the ldap3 namespace.
+For this reason when you want to use a string value in any LDAP operation you must convert it to UTF-8 encoding.
+Your environment could have (and probably has) a different default encoding so the ldap3 library will try to convert from your default encoding to UTF-8 for you, but you may set a different input encoding with the ``set_config_parameter('DEFAULT_ENCODING', 'my_encoding')`` function of the ldap3 library.
 Values returned by the LDAP search operation are always encoded in UTF-8.
+This doesn't apply to other binary format, as Octect String that can use a different format.

 The ldap3 package
 =================